hcastrio/Flashcard-Android-App/Flashcard App/README.md

 ## Lab 4

 ### App Description
-Finally the I have added animations to the app.
+Finally, I have added animations to the app.
 Now, a animation is displayed when switching to the page where you add a new flashcard.
 Also when you press the question page to reveal the answer an animation is also shown.
-Lastly when switching from flashcard to another, there is also an animatio shown.
+Lastly, when switching from flashcard to another, there is also an animation shown.

 ### App Walk-though